-Patients may experience pressure, pain and the sensation of something falling out of their vagina or rectum.
+Mild cases can get better on their own.
+In serious cases, patients experience pressure, pain or the sensation of something falling out of their vagina or rectum.
 In extreme cases, people may see or feel their pelvic organs bulge out of their body.
 When prolapse causes pain, patients should see a doctor.

-Traditional treatment for prolapse included surgery, in which a specialist used a patient’s own tissues to provide support for the prolapsed organ.
-Starting in the early 2000s, surgeons began using transvaginal mesh implants to support prolapsed organs.
+Treatment for symptomatic prolapse includes surgical and nonsurgical treatment.
+During surgery, a specialist uses a patient’s tissue to provide support for the prolapsed organ.
+Starting in the early 2000s, surgeons also began using transvaginal mesh implants to support prolapsed organs.

 Causes of Pelvic Organ Prolapse

 Pelvic organ prolapse is caused by weakened or stretched pelvic muscles.
 Childbirth is the most common cause because it increases pressure on internal organs.
 That pressure can force the organs through the abdomen, leading to prolapse.
 Women who deliver babies heavier than nine pounds are at an increased risk.